Meet the animals

 Aquarium

-Come with us on a journey below the surface of the water from mangroves and swamps to rivers, lakes and the sea.
-Meet the incredible creatures that live there.
+Come with us on a journey below the surface of the water from mangroves and swamps to rivers and lakes.
+Meet the incredible creatures that live there and look out for our red-bellied piranha with the strongest jaws and sharpest teeth of all the piranhas.

 fish icon